AdobeDocs/experience-manager-65.en/help/forms/using/integrate-adaptive-forms-hcaptcha.md

 hCaptcha&reg; service protects your forms from bots, spam, and automated abuse.
 It poses a checkbox widget challenge and evaluates the user response to determine if it's a human or a bot interacting with the form.
 It prevents the user to proceed if the test fails and helps make online transactions secure by keeping bots from posting spam or malicious activities.

-AEM 6.5 Adaptive Forms supports hCaptcha&reg.
+AEM 6.5 Adaptive Forms support hCaptcha&reg.
 You can use it to present a checkbox widget challenge on form submission.

 <!-- ![hCaptcha&reg;](assets/hCaptcha&reg;-challenge.png)-->

 ### Prerequisites to integrate AEM Forms environment with hCaptcha&reg; {#prerequisite}

-To configure hCaptcha&reg; with AEM Forms, you need to obtain the [hCaptcha&reg; sitekey and secret key](https://docs.hcaptcha.com/switch/#get-your-hcaptcha-sitekey-and-secret-key) from the hCaptcha&reg; website.
+To configure hCaptcha&reg; with AEM Forms, you need to obtain the [hCaptcha&reg; site key and secret key](https://docs.hcaptcha.com/switch/#get-your-hcaptcha-sitekey-and-secret-key) from the hCaptcha&reg; website.

 ### Configure hCaptcha&reg; {#steps-to-configure-hcaptcha}